ant-design/ant-design/components/image/index.en-US.md

 ## When To Use

-- Need preview.
+- When you need to display pictures.
-- Large image need display loading or load failure fault tolerance.
+- Display when loading a large image or fault tolerant handling when loading fail.

 ## API